Pataskala Jail: History of use

 Few people were ever sent to the Pataskala Jail.
 In correspondence to historian Carolyn Bentz, longtime Pataskala resident Clint Baird noted that “only six Pataskala citizens were ever jailed there.”
 They include one woman, four teenaged boys who raided a strawberry patch, and an adult male.

 According to news reports, Donald Moreland was held on March 30, 1911, “In the little jail at Pataskala” on murder charges before he was transferred to the Licking County Jail in Newark, Ohio.

 On June 18, 1894, the Newark Advocate reported that Terry Grimm and Joe Thrapp broke into the Baltimore & Ohio Railroad ticket office at Pataskala at 3:00 am.
 The two men were caught in the act of breaking into the Depot’s safe.
 Thrapp escaped, but was shot, while Grimm “was at once jailed in the village.”

 Most frequently, the jail was used by transients riding the rails.
 Pataskala was a common stop for the "many coal-burning freight trains that stopped here [in Pataskala] to get water, the water tank being located just east of town at the creek."
 With a coal-burning stove and wooden cots in the cells, the jail offered shelter, heat, and a place to cook food.
 At one point, the jail caught fire, and a hole in the ceiling above the stove still remains.

 Closure

 The Pataskala Jail was decommissioned in 1916, upon completion of the Pataskala Town Hall.
 Because the town hall included an interior jail as part of its design, the old Pataskala Jail was no longer needed.
 After its decommission, the structure was used to store grain.

 Relocation

 In 1978, "to prevent its destruction," the decommissioned jail was relocated to its current location at a private residence on South Main Street.
 The structure was loaded onto a trailer and driven to its new location.
-A man was positioned on the jail's roof during the relocation to raise up the electrical lines with a pole, to keep them in tact as the building passed underneath.
+A man was positioned on the jail's roof during the relocation to raise up the electrical lines with a pole, to keep them intact as the building passed underneath.
 The jail is visible from Main St., and it is nearly adjacent to an alley which goes by the property.